coryodaniel/talks/debugging-kubernetes-workloads/README.md

 ---

-## Port forwarding a `READY` pod
+### Port forwarding a `READY` pod

 <!--

-In scenarios where traffic isn't routing correctly to the pod, port-forwarding directly to a pod can help rule out an issue with that pod.
+Traffic isn't routing correctly to the pod

+Port-forwarding directly to a pod can help rule out an issue with that pod.

+The left port number is a number on your machine, the right is the port of the pod.

-After forwarding the port, you should be able to browse to localhost and see your app.
+After forwarding, you should be able to browse to localhost and see your app.

 If port forwarding fails you'll see "connection refused" or a similar message in your console.

 Generally if an app is READY but the port cannot be forwarded it means the app is listening on the wrong port or IP

 -->